coolxeo/stopplastic/README.md

 }
 ```

-After the query is executed we join outputs (confirmed & unconfirmed) and filter by projects that have image, title and description
+After the query is executed we join outputs (confirmed & unconfirmed) and filter by projects that have image, title and description.
+We render the projects and we add a moneybutton to contribute back to the **"to"** address that the project manager defined when they setup the project

 ## Origins